arbiv/amazon-free-shipping-marker/README.md

 ## Compatibility

-This script has been tested with Greasemonkey on Firefox.
-It may work with other userscript managers and browsers, but this is not guaranteed.
+The script has been tested with the Greasemonkey extension on Firefox and the Tampermonkey extension on Chrome.

 ## License